Made in USA vs Offshore: Real Cost Comparison (2026)

 Brand-story narrative apparel

 USA wins on marketing math.
-A 2024 First Insight survey found 46% of Gen Z consumers pay a 10%+ premium for clearly domestic apparel, rising to 58% for US-made outdoor and workwear.
+Younger US consumers increasingly pay a premium for clearly domestic apparel, with the effect strongest in outdoor and workwear categories.

 When is Mexico under USMCA the better nearshoring play?

-Mexico under USMCA delivers duty-free entry on yarn-forward apparel, 5-7 day trucking to any US DC, and FOB costs typically 35-45% below LA (Deloitte, 2024).
+Mexico under USMCA delivers duty-free entry on yarn-forward apparel, 5-7 day trucking to any US DC, and FOB costs typically 35-45% below LA in our placements.
 For most US-bound brands selling under $50 retail, Mexico beats both domestic and Asian sourcing on total landed equation.

 USMCA duty-free mechanics